Shopify/polaris/polaris.shopify.com/content/components/skeleton-body-text.md

   - fileName: skeleton-body-text-single-line-content.tsx
     title: Single line content
     description: Use this component to represent a short, single line of text, like a timestamp.
 ---

-# Skeleton body text

-Skeleton body text is used to provide a low fidelity representation of content before it appears on the page, and improves load times perceived by merchants.
-Can be used for content in or outside of a card.

----

 ## Best practices